Funny607/2511_25T2_Assignment2_-/part-1/Part1_Specification.md

   <tr>
     <td>Green Slime</td>
     <td><img src='/images/green_slime.png' /></td>
     <td>Green slimes are often found in lush forest areas.
-Their tranquil nature makes them curious but non-aggressive, meaning they initially move upwards and deal no damage until absorbed.
-When absorbed by another slime, they halve the damage that slime inflicts.
+They begin with a peaceful nature, moving upwards and dealing no damage.
+However, once absorbed, they can inherit damage from other slimes &mdash; making them more dangerous than they first appear.
     <details style="margin-top:5px">
       <summary>Example</summary>
       <p>